 Commemorating Lee Elder, Legendary Black Golfer, and Masters Trailblazer

-At the peak of his career, Lee Elder spent time mastering his game on the Cobbs Creek, one of few golf courses in the country that welcomed his ambitious spirit.
+At the peak of his career, Lee Elder spent time mastering his game at Cobbs Creek, one of few golf courses in the country that welcomed his ambitious spirit.
 After a robust career that stewarded opportunities for many of his successors, Lee Elder passed away on November 28th, 2021, at 87.
 Elder was the first Black golfer to compete in the Masters tournament.
 It goes without saying that Elder’s contributions to the Black golf community are integral to Cobb Creek’s continued history.

 Elder’s rise to success was anything but easy.
 During his adolescence, Elder worked as a caddie for a private golf club in Dallas to help support his family.
 After moving to Los Angeles to live with his aunt, Elder dropped out of school to pursue his passion for golf full time.
 Occasionally, Elder would caddie for notable golfer Alvin “Titanic” Thompson.
 The two were known for hustling on the green -often wagering bets against other golfers who had underestimated their superior skillset.